balanga/arty/35t/tutorial1_vivado_2019.1.md

 	to<br>
 	C:\fpga\ARM_Cortex_M3_2019.1\hardware\m3_for_arty_a7\testbench<br>

- 4. Download Cypress flash memory model:  https://www.cypress.com/verilog/s25fl128s-verilog
+ 4. Download Cypress flash memory tps://www.cypress.com/verilog/s25fl128s-verilog
 	- It comes as a <number>.zip file, decompress to reveal S25fl128s.exe
 	- Execute the installer, point it at C:\fpga\ARM_Cortex_M3_2019.1\hardware\m3_for_arty_a7\testbench
 	- It should create directory C:\fpga\ARM_Cortex_M3_2019.1:\hardware\m3_for_arty_a7\testbench\S25fl128s